-Generally, a properly operating coil will measure infinite resistance to ground; however sometimes a high resistance will be measured at first (> 10 $\text{M}\Omega)$ and the reading will gradually increase until the meter reads infinite.
+Generally, a properly operating coil will measure infinite resistance to ground; however sometimes a high resistance will be measured at first (> 10 M $\Omega$ ) and the reading will gradually increase until the meter reads infinite.
 This is not a problem.
 This is a result of the meter's charging of the coil's natural capacitance.

-Valve Leakage
+2. Valve Leakage

 Install a pressurization adapter to the gas inlet using the appropriate O-ring.
+This can be easily made or ordered from Woodward (Woodward tool 8995-279).